 Everything you need to know about tarot cards and readings

-Tarot cards are ‘in’ again – here’s what you need to know, plus where to get a tarot reading in London
+Spooky season is upon us – here’s where to get a tarot reading in London

 For some, getting a tarot reading is now akin to other self-care activities, such as having a massage or finding the time to meditate.
 But if you’re reading this thinking ‘I’m not entirely sure what tarot is, let alone whether I want to have my future read’, here’s what you need to know.